Mambo Graphics

-Mambo Graphics (also, 100% Mambo; and marketed as Mambo) is an Australian company designer of clothing.
-The company produces and commercialises surfing wetsuits, and casual wear clothing.
-Mambo was launched in 1984 by musician Dare Jennings and business partner, Andrew Rich in the Sydney suburb of Alexandria.
-On January 6, 2015, Mambo was acquired by American company Saban Brands.
-In July 2019 Mambo was brought back to Australian ownership when it was acquired by Caprice Australia.
+Mambo Graphics (also, 100% Mambo; and marketed as Mambo) is an Australian clothing brand specialises in swimwear, wetsuits, casual wear apparel and surfing accessories.
+Mambo was launched in 1984 by Australian entrepreneur and founder of Phantom Records, Dare Jennings along with his business partner, Andrew Rich.
+The headquarters are located in Alexandria, Sydney.

-Mambo is sold across Australia and New Zealand and, in 2011, entered the United States and Canada and has opened Mambo stores in the UK.
-The first pair of board shorts was created by an English designer Paul Smith.
+Mambo is available in Australia and New Zealand.
+In 2011, the retail company expanded its market into the United States and Canada, later establishing stores across the United Kingdom.
+The first pair of board shorts were created by British fashion designer, Paul Smith.
 Peter Pilotto and other designers inspired the female wetsuits.

+On 6 January 2015, Mambo was acquired by the American brand management and production company, Saban Brands.
+Four years later, Mambo returned to Australian ownership when it was acquired by Caprice Australia in July 2019.

 History

 Early days

-In the early 1970s Dare Jennings owned a large and successful screen printing business, Phantom Textile Printers, producing t-shirt and fabric prints for a variety of commercial clients.
+In the early 1970s, Dare Jennings owned a large and successful screen printing business, Phantom Textile Printers, producing t-shirt and fabric prints for a variety of commercial clients.
 He also owned an independent record label, Phantom Records.
 Mambo began life as an "after-hours" project in the Phantom art room.
 The graphics were initially created by in-house artists such as musician Jodi Phillis, and by freelance artist, Richard Allan whose first t-shirt graphics, 'Real Wrestlers, Real Wrestling' and 'Call Of The Wild (Farting Dog)' were the best-sellers.

 '100% Mambo' clothing was often available in surf / skate shops in the mid- to late 1980s in the UK.
-As skateboarders wore a lot of surfer-inspired clothing, Mambo board shorts in loud / Hawaiian patterns were worn by skaters.
+As skateboarders wore much surfer-inspired clothing, Mambo board shorts in loud / Hawaiian patterns were worn by skaters.
 Other similar surf / skate brands around at the time were Stüssy, Life's A Beach and Vision Street Wear.
 As this was long before skate culture became mainstream (e.g. skate shops often only sold Vans, Vision or Converse shoes), these were usually niche products.

 Allan's arrival at Mambo was followed by other Australian and overseas artists, including Reg Mombassa, Robert Williams (US) and Ben Frost.